 Hot Tip: Don’t have your little one’s passport yet?
 Check out our detailed piece: How to Get a U.S. Passport for Your Baby [Step-By-Step].

 Having the proper paperwork is especially crucial if you’re traveling without your child’s other parent or if you’re traveling with children who are not your own.
-In either of these cases, some countries may require that you have documentation to prove you have permission to travel with the child.
+In either of these cases, some countries may require that you have documentation, like copies of birth certificates or notes from the child’s non-present parents, to prove you have permission to travel with the child.

 Bottom Line: It’s always best to be prepared.
 If you have any issues during your trip and need an identification form, you certainly want to have it ready to hand over.
 Before you go, be sure to check out our post about what ID and documentation your child needs to fly.